 Predictable for me means you are going to get what you expect and not be let down.
 Applied to the ERC 1100, it means you aren’t going to get any special thrill or surprise, good or bad, from these wheelsets.
 They are solid performers that do what you expect.
+Very Swiss.

 Perhaps it is surprisingly good to get a predictably good top end wheelset from a company that has, for me, turned out only average wheelsets in the past.
 I’ll take it.

-Despite an MSRP/RRP that is as high-end as the carbon disc wheelset they aspire to be, you can find the ERC 1100 DICUT 47 at a far more competitive market price closer to USD$1850, £1650, €1900 at by clicking through to recommended stores Bike24, Starbike.
+Despite an MSRP/RRP that is as high-end as the carbon disc wheelset they aspire to be, you can find the ERC 1100 DICUT 47 at a far more competitive market price closer to USD$1850, £1650, €1900 at by clicking through to recommended stores eBay, Bike24, Starbike.

 Specialized’s Roval wheelset division makes the CLX 32 Disc which runs 6-10mm shallower than this ENVE 3.4 and claims to be about 60 grams lighter with the same rim widths and tubeless ready platform.
-The Roval CLX 50 Disc (reviewed later in this post) is 8-12mm deeper than the ENVE 3.4 and measures 1450 grams, roughly halfway between the weight of the ENVE 3.4 and 4.5 AR Disc wheelsets.
+The Roval CLX 50 Disc (also reviewed later in this post) is 8-12mm deeper than the ENVE 3.4 and measures 1450 grams, roughly halfway between the weight of the ENVE 3.4 and 4.5 AR Disc wheelsets.

 The German wheelmaker Tune sells the 41mm deep Airways Disc wheelset that is slightly narrower (19mm x 26mm) and lighter still (1342g measured).
 While tubeless, Tour Magazine gave it one of its worst impact resistance ratings.
 The wheelset currently comes only a with a hub that connects to 6-bolt rotors and uses quick releases.

-There were only two other road disc wheels in this 1400g weight range that could pass as both all-arounds and climbers.
+There are only two other road disc wheels in this 1400g weight range that could pass as both all-arounds and climbers.
 Both the AX Lightness Ultra Disc 45C (1404g measured) and Knight 35 Clincher Disc (1460g measured and 445g claimed rim weight) seem to be of an earlier vintage – 16.5 and 17mm wide internally respectively and neither is tubeless ready.